HenrikBengtsson/jottr.org/content/post/2025-07-14-dofuture-everywhere.md

-If you find that some **foreach** code that you cannot modify, or package that uses it, fails, gives hard-to-troubleshoot errors, or does not output expected messages and warnings, then try with:
+If you find that some **foreach** code that you cannot modify, or package that uses it, fails, gives hard-to-troubleshoot errors, or does not output expected messages and warnings, then try with

 ```r
 doFuture::registerDoFuture("%dofuture%")
 ```

-It might solve your problem, or at least, help you narrow in on it.
+It might solve your problems, or at least, help you narrow them down.

 Also, this new **doFuture** feature lays some of the foundation for a new Futureverse feature that I'm very excited about.
 But more about